b-src/lazy-nix-helper.nvim/README.md

 ### How do I check all of the plugins that Lazy-Nix-Helper has found?

 Run the `list_discovered_plugins` function manually: `lua require("lazy-nix-helper").list_discovered_plugins()`

+### I don't think Lazy-Nix-Helper is correctly detecting when I'm on NixOS

+Run the `print_environment_info`  function manually to see:
+ - if Lazy-Nix-Helper thinks you're on NixOS or not
+ - if Lazy-Nix-Helper thinks nix-store is installed or not

+`lua require("lazy-nix-helper").print_environment_info()`